 A copy of the GDE Study was provided to DPIE on 11 April 2019 and was approved by DPIE on 5 February 2020 (refer to Appendix A).
 Monitoring of the GDE commenced in 2019 as a component of the Annual Flora and Fauna Monitoring Program (refer Wambo Biodiversity Management Plan (BMP)).
-Groundwater monitoring bore GW36a and GW36b was installed in close proximity to the River Oak GDE in June 2020, monitoring groundwater level in the North Wambo Creek alluvium and underlying weathered Permian strata.
+Groundwater monitoring bores GW36a and GW36b were installed in close proximity to the River Oak GDE in June 2020, monitoring groundwater level in the North Wambo Creek alluvium and underlying weathered Permian strata with continuous dataloggers.